Binghamton Buzz

 The Binghamton Buzz are a Tier III junior ice hockey team playing in the North American 3 Hockey League.
 The Buzz play their home games at The Ice Center in Binghamton, New York.

 History

 On May 9, 2024, the NAHL approved the addition of the Binghamton Buzz as an expansion franchise to the league.

+No definitive information on why the franchise was not listed on the 2026-27 NA3HL schedule.